Is IVF painful?

 The reason is that your ovaries are still enlarged from the stimulation.
 As such, any strenuous activity after the procedure can increase the risk of ovarian torsion.

-Ovarian torsion presents as severe pain in the lower abdomen, and it is a surgical emergency.
+Ovarian torsion presents as severe pain in the lower abdomen and is a surgical emergency.

-If you are undergoing a fresh transfer, the procedure will take place on Day 3 or Day 5 after the retrieval.
+If you are undergoing a fresh embryo transfer, the procedure will occur on Day 3 or Day 5 after the retrieval.

 If you don’t have a transfer, you will get your period 10-14 days after the retrieval.